TadasBaltrusaitis/CLM-framework/Readme_action_units.txt

-For Windows this software comes prepackaged with all the necessary binaries and dll's for compilation of the project, you still need to compile it in order to run it.
+﻿For Windows this software comes prepackaged with all the necessary binaries and dll's for compilation of the project, you still need to compile it in order to run it.
 You don't need to download anything additional, just open "CLM_framework_vs2012.sln" using Visual Studio 2012.

 --------------------------- Matlab example ---------------------------------